 - Asian adolescents are less likely than adolescents of most other races/ethnicities to receive mental health services.2

-- White youth are more likely to receive mental health services compared to youth of color.3
+- White youth are more likely to receive mental health services compared to youth of color.1

-The Mental Health Parity and Addiction Equity Act of 2008, the Affordable Care Act of 2010, and the recent Medicaid expansion in many states have helped improve access to mental health services for Americans of all ages:6
+The Mental Health Parity and Addiction Equity Act, the Affordable Care Act, and the Medicaid expansion in many states have helped improve access to mental health services for Americans of all ages:4

-- The Mental Health Parity and Addiction Equity Act of 2008 (MHPAEA) requires that insurers cover and reimburse services for mental health and substance use disorders as they would other physical health services.
-However, MHPAEA does not require health insurance plans to include mental health/substance use disorders benefits; its requirements apply only to insurers that include mental health/substance use disorders in their existing benefit packages.
+- The Mental Health Parity and Addiction Equity Act (MHPAEA) requires that insurers cover and reimburse services for mental health and substance use disorders as they would other physical health services.
+However, MHPAEA does not require health insurance plans to include mental health or substance use disorders benefits; its requirements apply only to insurers that include mental health or substance use disorders in their existing benefit packages.

 - Medicaid expansion includes benefits for people with mental health and substance use disorders, and states that coverage must meet the same parity requirements required under MHPAEA for other health plans.